Updated: June 2016

 So, do you need to insure it?

-So, what kind of insurance coverage is available?
 Some people mistakenly assume that their existing insurance will absorb the risks associated with a golf cart.
-But, the reality is that you may not be able to rely on your homeowners insurance or your car insurance policy for protection.
+But, the reality is that you may not be able to rely on your homeowners insurance or your car insurance policy to help protect your golf cart.

-Check with your agent to be sure, but most standard homeowners policies provide little coverage for golf carts — especially once you leave the borders of your property.
+Check with your agent to be sure, but most standard homeowners policies provide little coverage for golf carts especially once you leave the borders of your property.
 Likewise, a standard car insurance policy typically will not offer protection for your golf cart.

-Depending on where you live or who your insurance carrier is, you may be able to add on an endorsement to your existing homeowners or car insurance policy to better cover your golf cart.
+So, what kind of insurance coverage is available?
+Depending on where you live or who your insurer is, you may be able to add on an endorsement to your existing homeowners or car insurance policy to help better cover your golf cart.
 Or, you may choose to buy a policy specifically for your golf cart.
-Many insurance companies offer policies that are designed for golf carts, covering you just about anywhere your cart takes you or even off-season while it's in storage.
+Some insurance companies offer policies that are designed for golf carts, covering you just about anywhere your cart takes you or even off-season while it's in storage.

 There are other bells and whistles you may be able add to an insurance policy, too.
 For instance, some insurers offer coverage for custom parts like headlights or a stereo.

-So, whether you plan to take on the sand traps and water hazards or just head out for a leisurely cruise, you can rest easy knowing there's available golf cart insurance that's right for you.
+Then, whether you plan to take on the sand traps and water hazards or just head out for a leisurely cruise, you can rest easy knowing there's available golf cart insurance that's right for you.